Serena B. Miller: Writing career

 Miller began to seriously pursue a writing career in her late forties after her sons were grown.
-She was first publishing in various periodicals including The Detroit Free Press Magazine, Billy Graham's Decision Magazine, Guideposts, Focus On The Family, Christian Woman, Woman's World, and Reader's Digest.
+She was first published in various periodicals including The Detroit Free Press Magazine, Billy Graham's Decision Magazine, Guideposts, Focus On The Family, Christian Woman, Woman's World, and Reader's Digest.
 After joining Romance Writers of America in 2001, she began submitting full-length inspirational novels to various publishers.

 Her fascination with an Old Order Amish settlement that had recently moved into southern Ohio near her home resulted in Love Finds You in Sugarcreek, Ohio (2010).
 Closely following were three more Amish novels: An Uncommon Grace (2012), Hidden Mercies (2013), and Fearless Hope (2014).
+Her interest in the post-civil war lumbering era in Michigan inspired a historical series beginning with The Measure of Katie Calloway (2011) followed by A Promise to Love (2012) and Under A Blackberry Moon (2013).

-Her interest in the post-civil war lumbering era in Michigan inspired a historical series beginning with The Measure of Katie Calloway (2010) followed by A Promise to Love (2011) and Under A Blackberry Moon (2013).
+In addition to her fiction, Miller has authored several non-fiction works drawing from her extensive research into Amish communities.
+These include An Amish Wedding Invitation (2013), Inside an Amish Schoolhouse (2017), and her comprehensive parenting guide More than Happy: The Wisdom of Amish Parenting (2015).
+These works demonstrate her authority on Amish culture and traditions beyond her fictional portrayals.

-She is working with co-author Paul Stutzman on a non-fiction book entitled The Wisdom of Amish Parenting.
+Miller has achieved USA Today bestselling author status with her blend of inspirational fiction and compelling storytelling.
+She established herself as primarily a series writer with several multi-book collections.
+Her largest series, The Doreen Sizemore Adventures, consists of eleven books beginning with Murder on the Texas Eagle: A Doreen Sizemore Adventure (2013).
+She returned to the Sugarcreek setting with the five-book Love's Journey in Sugarcreek series, further exploring the Amish community that launched her career.
+Her Love's Journey on Manitoulin Island series, comprising four books including Moriah's Lighthouse (2017), expanded her geographical scope beyond Ohio.
+Additional series include Uncommon Grace (3 books) and Secrets of Sugarcreek (2 books).